Still Shipping for Free in U.S.

 When we designed the EverCup, we set out to produce the best cup in terms of material, comfort, and price for everyone.

 At EverCup, we care more about health and employing Americans than making a few extra bucks.
 That’s why every single EverCup is manufactured in the USA—at Casco Bay Molding in Sanford, Maine.
 Casco Bay Molding is an ISO-certified factory, meaning that it’s in line with international quality standards and procedures.
-Most menstrual cups are made overseas meaning that they aren’t FDA-registered and don’t necessarily have the same strict protocols (hint: if a menstrual cup doesn’t say where it’s made, chances are wasn’t made in America).
+Menstrual cup manufacturers overseas don’t necessarily have the same strict protocols (hint: if a menstrual cup doesn’t say where it’s made, chances are, it wasn’t made in America).

 We all want to help the planet and our wallets.
 But we knew that if our menstrual cup wasn’t the most comfortable out there, women wouldn’t make the switch from tampons and pads to sustainability.
 That’s why we worked with Casco Bay Molding’s design team to create the most comfortable feminine products.
 Combining their knowledge of medical product design with our deep appreciation for women’s bodies, we came up with a design and sizes that work for everyone.